HanaM-Newcastle/Smart-Chatbot/README.md

-# Smart-Chatbotfor Technologies in HCI
+# Smart-Chatbot for Technologies in HCI

 The following code introduces how the chatbot is working.
 The code called temperature.mjs uses the micro:bits sensors to detect the temperature which then should be ideally sent to the chatbot.
 The code called bot.py creates the online